ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The leader distributes the shares to the helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final measurement for the collector.
-Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necessary to wait until the entire batch of reports is received.
+Depending on the VDAF scheme, it may be possible to incrementally process each report as it comes in, or may be necessary to wait until the entire batch of reports is received.